getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

         return resp.json()
 ```

-For more information, see the [LINK: full documentation on Webhooks ](ink to larger Webhooks section below )
+For more information, see the [full documentation on Webhooks](#webhooks).

-### Alerts
+### Public Alerts

 There is an option called Alert Rule Action for the integration platform.
 What this means is that, when enabled, your integration will show up as a service in the action section when creating a new alert rule.
-For more information, see the [LINK: full documentation on alert rules](https://docs.sentry.io/workflow/notifications/alerts/).
+For more information, see the [full documentation on Alert Rules]({%- link _documentation/workflow/notifications/alerts.md -%}).

 [SCREENSHOT: screenshot of the dropdown menu for alert rules ]

 For your service to receive webhooks for alert rules, users must add to existing rules or create new ones that have `Send a notification via <your service>` as an action in the rule.
 Once that's set up, you'll start receiving webhook requests for triggered alerts.
-For more information about the request and payload, see the [LINK: webhooks section below](link to Webhooks section).
+For more information about the request and payload, see the [full documentation on Webhooks](#webhooks).

 ### Published State